rafsanzi-ludhi/beyond_stem/README.md

     •   Communication and collaboration
     •   Agile project planning
     •   Writing maintainable, testable and scalable code
-    •   Connecting frontend to backend with real data
+    •   Connecting frontend to backend with real dataerrors
     •   Making something fun that really works!